idem-lab/vector_atlas_training_resources/README.md

 # Vector Atlas Training resources hub

 This repository contains linkages to a curated set of **free** online resources for self-directed and mentored learning on data management, visualisation, basic spatial analysis and presentation, and modelling of mosquito disease vectors, tailored to collaborators of the **Vector Atlas**.

 Most of these resources contain exercises you can do yourself along with the materials --- the hub is heavy on practical materials.

+The **Vector Atlas** has no oversight of the linked resources and takes no responsibility for their content --- the list is intended only as a courtesy to our collaborators.

 The repository is roughly in order from introductory to more advanced, and the though each item is not necessarily a prerequisite for those that follow.